AndrewCopeland/my-zettelkasten/kasten/1585068641-aws-fargate-iam-authn-conjur.md

 ## Retrieving access key, secret access key and token
 To obtain the AWS credentials perform the following command from the ECS instance:
 - The environment variable `AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` may not be visible after execing into the container.
-If so list the environment variables of PID 1.
+[If so list the environment variables of PID 1 or the PID of the conjur client.](1591075484-bash-env.md)

 ### Bash
 ```bash